RoUS/rubygem-methodicate/README.md

     => :Value2

-The wrapping mechanism is perpetuated, which means that the results of an access to a chained object will themselves be another chained object.
+The wrapping mechanism is perpetuated, which means that the results of an access to a methodicated object will themselves be another methodicated object.
 This allows the technique to be used all the way down to the bottom turtle:

     irb> deep = { :d1 => { :d2a => { :d3A => [ "d3Av1", "d3Av2" ] }, "D2b" => 17 },
     irb* "d2" => [ { :d2a => "d2av1", "d2b" => [ "d2bv1", "d2bv2" ] }, 3, 4 ] }
-    irb> cdeep = Chained.new(deep)
+    irb> cdeep = Methodicate.new(deep)

     irb> cdeep.d1
     => { :d2a => { :d3A => [ "d3Av1", "d3Av2" ] }, "D2b" => 17 }